 Dr. John H. Stringfellow had North Atchison surveyed and platted in the fall of 1857, which started more new additions.
 In February 1858, West Atchison was laid out by John Roberts, and in May, Samuel Dickson had his property surveyed as South Atchison.
 Still another addition was made by John Challis sometime later.

-On February 12, 1858, the legislature issued a charter to the city of Atchison, which was approved by the people on March 2nd at a special election.
+On February 12, 1858, the legislature issued a charter to the city of Atchison, which the people approved on March 2 at a special election.
 The first city officers were elected at a second special election on March 13, 1858.
 That same year, Atchison also became the county seat, with Lancaster, some 11 miles west, and Sumner, 3 miles south, as rivals.
 The following year the Atchison courthouse would be built in the city.
 It would later be replaced by a stone courthouse built in 1897, which continues to stand today.

 Among other early settlers in Atchison were the Benedictine monks who established St. Benedict’s Abbey in 1858.
-Over the next years, they would also establish Mount St. Scholastica in 1863 and for the next 150 years, the Benedictine Brothers and Sisters would play an integral role in the community’s cultural, religious, and educational development.
+They would also establish Mount St. Scholastica in 1863.
+For the next 150 years, the Benedictine Brothers and Sisters would play an integral role in the community’s cultural, religious, and educational development.
 Their buildings and people are still prominent in the community of Atchison today.

 During this time, the transportation business was immense.
 During the summer of 1858 alone, twenty-four trains consisting of 775 wagons, 1,114 men, 7,963 oxen, 142 horses, 1,286 mules, and 3,730,905 pounds of merchandise came through Atchison.

 One single train – sent out by Hockaday, Burr & Co. consisted of 105 wagons, 225 men, 1,000 oxen, 200 mules, 50 horses, and 465,500 pounds of merchandise.
-This was the largest train that ever left any point for the West, the goods being purchased to supply a chain of stage station stores which Hockaday, Burr & Co. had located between Atchison and Salt Lake City.
-By the early part of 1859, the city boasted eight hardware establishments, 19 retail grocery stores, eight wholesale groceries, twelve dry goods stores, and 26 law firms.
+This was the largest train that ever left any point for the West.
+The goods being purchased were to supply a chain of stage station stores that Hockaday, Burr & Co. had located between Atchison and Salt Lake City, Utah.
+By the early part of 1859, the city boasted eight hardware establishments, 19 retail grocery stores, eight wholesale groceries, 12 dry goods stores, and 26 law firms.
 The population at this time was about 500.

 The town continued to bustle with riverboat traffic and sometimes had 4-5 vessels at its levee on any given day.
 Its economic status also grew as the Overland Stage Line and Salt Lake City-based freighters made it their eastern terminus.
-Additionally, the U.S. Post Office made Atchison the headquarters and starting point for mail to the West and a stagecoach line from Atchison to Placerville, California was one of the longest and most important lines in the country.
+Additionally, the U.S. Post Office made Atchison the headquarters and starting point for mail to the West.
+A stagecoach line from Atchison to Placerville, California, was one of the country’s longest and most important lines.

 At the outbreak of the Civil War, there were three militia companies organized in Atchison, whose members enlisted in the Kansas regiments.
-Early in September 1861, a home guard was organized in the town to protect it in case of invasion from Missouri, and on the 15th of the month, another company was raised, which was subsequently mustered into a state regiment.
+Early in September 1861, a home guard was organized to protect it in case of invasion from Missouri.
+On September 15, another company was raised, which was subsequently mustered into a state regiment.

 As the boom days of overland trade began to fade, Atchison focused on making the city a railroad hub.
-With $150,000 from Atchison investors, the Atchison, Topeka & Santa Fe Railroad was founded in Atchison and before long, the city sported a number of other railroads including Burlington & Missouri River, Chicago, Rock Island & Pacific, Hannibal & St. Joseph, Kansas City, St. Joseph & Council Bluffs, and the Missouri Pacific Railroads.
+With $150,000 from Atchison investors, the Atchison, Topeka & Santa Fe Railroad was founded in Atchison.
+Before long, the city sported several other railroads, including Burlington & Missouri River, Chicago, Rock Island & Pacific, Hannibal & St. Joseph, Kansas City, St. Joseph & Council Bluffs, and the Missouri Pacific Railroads.

-The city also began major civic improvements including miles of paved streets, an excellent waterworks system, sewer, telephone, electric lighting and electric railway systems.
-Natural gas, piped from the southern part of the state, was utilized for lighting, heating and manufacturing purposes.
+The city also began significant civic improvements, including miles of paved streets, an excellent waterworks system, sewer, telephone, electric lighting, and electric railway systems.
+Natural gas, piped from the southern part of the state, was utilized for lighting, heating, and manufacturing purposes.

-From 1910 to 1920, the town would lose more than 20% of its population and would continue to decline to its population of just about 10,500 people today.
-Over the years; however, Atchison became known as “the city that refused to die” and had to rebuild after two flash floods that swept through the downtown in 1958.
+From 1910 to 1920, the town would lose more than 20% of its population and continue to decline to just about 10,880 people today.
+Over the years, however, Atchison became known as “the city that refused to die” and had to rebuild after two flash floods that swept through the downtown in 1958.

-Today, though it is not the major city it was a century ago, it continues to have several manufacturing facilities, as well as being an agricultural and commercial hub for the northeast corner of Kansas.
+Today, though it is not the major city it was a century ago, it continues to have several manufacturing facilities and is an agricultural and commercial hub for the northeast corner of Kansas.
 Its dedication to preserving its rich history can be seen in the city’s historic riverfront and downtown area.
-More than 20 sites are on the National Register of Historic Places, which displays its boomtown days through impressive Victorian-era architecture.
-Five museums also showcase its diverse history, railroad heritage, Victorian past, art and Amelia Earhart legacy.
+More than 20 sites are on the National Register of Historic Places, displaying its boomtown days through impressive Victorian-era architecture.
+Five museums also showcase its diverse history, railroad heritage, Victorian past, art, and Amelia Earhart legacy.